-The informal partnership of clubs and districts grew over the years, and today the GLP is comprised of 8 Guatemalan Clubs and over 600 international clubs from the US, Canada, the Cayman Islands, England, Germany, and Japan.
+The informal partnership of clubs and districts grew over the years, and today the GLP is comprised of 9 Guatemalan Clubs and over 600 international clubs from the US, Canada, the Cayman Islands, Saint Kitts and Nevis, England, Germany, and Japan.
 In any given year, roughly 150 clubs and districts financially participate directly in GLP project replications—either as funders or volunteers.

 An Optimal Partnership